 Format: Kindle

 If you’ve been reading my Weekly Wraps, you’ll know I’ve been deep in a romance binge this March (albeit sprinkled with some nonfiction novels).
-One to Watch has been on my radar for a while; it was actually included on my December Wrap‘s want-to-read list.
+One to Watch has been on my radar for a while; it was included in my December Wrap want-to-read list.

 Multi-Media Narrative

 One to Watch is narrated in the third person, from Bea’s perspective and a combination of media sources, including press releases, podcast transcripts, and social media threads, to name a few.
 Once I found my groove with the novel, I enjoyed experiencing what the fans were thinking; I think fan perception is one of the most exciting aspects of books that feature celebrities.
-The multi-media narrative was a double-edged sword; the dialogue between Bea and the rest of the cast came across as stilted and distanced in the first part of the novel.
-One way to alleviate this detachment was to have Bea’s perspective narrated in the first-person.
+The multi-media narrative was a double-edged sword; the dialogue between Bea and the rest of the cast came across as stilted and distanced in the novel’s first part.
+One way to alleviate this detachment was to narrate Bea’s perspective in the first person.

-Perhaps the best part of this format is that it gave the reader a critical and holistic understanding of how fatphobia permeates all aspects of our lives.
+Perhaps the best part of this format is that it gives the reader a critical and holistic understanding of how fatphobia permeates all aspects of life.

 Rampant Fatphobia